Introducing Open Public

 Maintainers already have work that donated compute can help with.

-We turn donations into compute: tokens, the juice, the fuel of agentic coding.
+We turn donations into donated compute: project balance maintainers can spend on model token usage, the juice of agentic coding.

 Through opub, the unit of trust is at the project level: